kane50613/github-as-a-blog/README.md

 GaaB uses the `next-safe-action` library to handle server actions with validation, error handling, and loading states.

+When errors occur during server actions, the error message is displayed to the user with a toast notification, the [Error boundary](src/app/error.tsx) component catches the error and displays the error message.

 Check out all the server actions in [`src/actions`](src/actions).

 ### Local Development